 Photo: wikimedia commons

 Albert Einstein is one of the most respected and influential scientists of all time.
-This outstanding theoretical physicist, Nobel laureate and humanist public figure gave the world over 300 scientific papers on physics and about 150 books and articles on history, philosophy and other humanitarian areas.
+This outstanding theoretical physicist, Nobel laureate and public figure-humanist gave the world over 300 scientific works on physics and about 150 books and articles on history, philosophy and others humanitarian areas.
 His whole life was full of interesting research, revolutionary ideas and theories, which later became fundamental for modern science.
-Einstein was best known for his theory of relativity, and thanks to this work he became one of the greatest personalities in the history of mankind.
-Even after almost a century, this Theory continues to influence the thinking of the modern scientific community, working on the creation of the Theory of Everything (or the Unified Field Theory).
+Einstein was most glorified by the Theory of Relativity, and thanks to this work he became one of greatest personalities in the history of mankind.
+Even after almost a century, this Theory continues to influence the thinking of the modern scientific community working to create a Theory of Everything (or Unified Field Theory).

 17. Leonardo da Vinci